Press Release: January 6, 2010

 National Archives Hosts January "Know Your Records" Workshops

 Kansas City, (MO)…The National Archives at Kansas City will present in partnership with the National Archives in Washington, DC, the following “Know Your Records” workshops via videoconferencing.
 All workshops are free and open to the public and will be held at the National Archives at Kansas City, 400 West Pershing Road, Kansas City, MO.

 Tuesday, January 12 at 1:00 p.m.
-National Archives Online Resources Learn how to search online using two tools found on the National Archives web site: Access to Archival Databases and the Archival Research Catalog.
+National Archives Online Resources Learn how to search online using two tools found on the National Archives web site: Access to Archival Databases and the Online Catalog.
 Valuable tools for historians and genealogists alike, ARC and AAD provide detailed information about the records held at the regional facilities and Presidential libraries in the National Archives.

 Tuesday, January 26 at 2:30 p.m.
 Famous Patent Records Learn about famous patent records held at the National Archives in Washington, DC, dating back to as early as 1836.
 These records include Thomas Edison’s 1880 patent for the light bulb, as well as many others!